Ben-Ortiz/GroupmeFantasyFootballBot/README.md

 * Functionality:
     - ✅ Add weekly announcements based on that week's weekly.
 Example: week 1, team with starter with most points, and announce that in groupchat when giving a command in the format of !weekly#, where # is the week number.
 Example: !weekly2.
     - Add weekly annoucnement based on survival bowl.
 Example: every week, eliminate team from list of who has the least amount of points.
 End of season only 1 team remains.
     - Put logic for ties (2 teams have same score and how to resolve those ties)
+    - More error handling